 “They will damage your car if you drive further,” one said.

 Implats said strikers were blocking miners who wanted to report for work at its operations.

-"Never a good situation as it raises tension and the risk for potential violence,” Implats spokesman Johan Theron said.
+“Never a good situation as it raises tension and the risk for potential violence,” Implats spokesman Johan Theron said.

 AMCU’s rival, the National Union of Mineworkers (NUM), said its members at Implats were assaulted as they reported for work.

 The government has been unable to soothe nearly two years of tensions in the platinum belt, where miners are angry about their lack of economic progress two decades after the end of apartheid.

 The AMCU-affiliated workers say they will not call off the strike until their demand for a 12,500 rand ($1,100) a month minimum basic wage are met.

 South Africa has an average minimum wage of around 2,500 rand a month.
 The basic wages for entry-level miners is currently about 5,000 rand.

-"There is nothing that can change our demands,” prominent AMCU member Evans Ramokga told Reuters.
+“There is nothing that can change our demands,” prominent AMCU member Evans Ramokga told Reuters.